DTMF signaling

-Touch-Tone dialing with a telephone keypad gradually replaced the use of rotary dials and has become the industry standard in telephony.
-Other multi-frequency systems are also used for signaling on trunks in the telephone network.
+Touch-tone dialing with a telephone keypad gradually replaced the use of rotary dials and has become the industry standard in telephony to control equipment and signal user intent.
+The signaling on trunks in the telephone network uses a different type of multi-frequency signaling.

 Multifrequency signaling

-Before the development of DTMF, telephone numbers were dialed by users with a loop-disconnect (LD) signaling, more commonly known as pulse dialing (dial pulse, DP) in the United States.
-It functions by interrupting the current in the local loop between the telephone exchange and the calling party's telephone at a precise rate with a switch in the telephone that is operated by the rotary dial as it spins back to its rest position after having been rotated to each desired number.
-The exchange equipment responds to the dial pulses either directly by operating relays or by storing the number in a digit register that records the dialed number.
-The physical distance for which this type of dialing was possible was restricted by electrical distortions and was possible only on direct metallic links between end points of a line.
-Placing calls over longer distances required either operator assistance or provision of special subscriber trunk dialing equipment.
-Operators used an earlier type of multi-frequency signaling.
+Before the development of DTMF, telephone numbers were dialed with rotary dials for loop-disconnect (LD) signaling, also known as pulse dialing.
+It functions by interrupting the current in the local loop between the telephone exchange and the calling party's telephone at a precise rate with a switch in the telephone that operates the dial spins back to its rest position after having been rotated to each desired digit.
+The exchange equipment responds to the dial pulses either directly by operating relays or by storing the digits in a register that records the dialed telephone number.
+Pulse dialing was possible only on direct metallic lines and was limited in physical distance by the amount of electrical distortions present.
+For signaling over trunks between switching systems, operators used a different type of multi-frequency signaling.

 Multi-frequency signaling (MF) is a group of signaling methods that use a mixture of two pure tone (pure sine wave) sounds.
 Various MF signaling protocols were devised by the Bell System and CCITT.
 The earliest of these were for in-band signaling between switching centers, where long-distance telephone operators used a 16-digit keypad to input the next portion of the destination telephone number in order to contact the next downstream long-distance telephone operator.
 This semi-automated signaling and switching proved successful in both speed and cost effectiveness.
 Based on this prior success with using MF by specialists to establish long-distance telephone calls, dual-tone multi-frequency signaling was developed for end-user signaling without the assistance of operators.

-The DTMF system uses a set of eight audio frequencies transmitted in pairs to represent 16 signals, represented by the ten digits, the letters A to D, and the symbols # and *.
-As the signals are audible tones in the voice frequency range, they can be transmitted through electrical repeaters and amplifiers, and over radio and microwave links, thus eliminating the need for intermediate operators on long-distance circuits.
+The DTMF system uses two sets of four frequencies in the voice frequency range transmitted in pairs to represent sixteen signals, representing the ten digits and six additional signals identified as the letters A to D, and the symbols # and *.
+As the signals are audible tones, they can be transmitted through line repeaters and amplifiers, and over radio and microwave links.